1st lunar eclipse of 2023 dims full moon ever so slightly

 The eclipse was visible from beginning to end, weather permitting, as far west as Saudi Arabia and Africa’s western coast, as far east as Japan and New Zealand’s South Island, and from the South Pole to Siberia.
 Almost all of Europe also got in on some of the action.

-The Virtual Telescope Project planned to livestream the moon rising over the countryside in Tuscany, Italy.
+The Virtual Telescope Project showed a livestream of the moon rising over the countryside in Tuscany, Italy.

 “Even subtle astronomical events like this one make me excited and happy to share them,” astrophysicist Gianluca Masi, the project’s founder, said in an email.